Sample Workplace Condolence Letter for a Death in a Coworker's Family

 In the case of a parent, a child, or a brother or sister, in addition to the sorrow that will permeate an employee's life for a period of time, the employee may have ongoing concerns and responsibilities that came to him or her with the death.

 Responsibilities can include making funeral arrangements, notifying family members and friends of the death and funeral or memorial arrangements, guardianship of minor children, selling a family home, dealing with the deceased’s possessions, dealing with legal issues related to the deceased’s will, taxes, and so forth.
+A family death is a daunting experience on top of the employee's existing sorrow.

 Here is a sample condolence letter for when a coworker loses a brother or sister.
 You are a coworker who wants to express sympathy and offer to help, so this letter is not the official condolence letter that Human Resources staff would send.